 A long-term goal of this open-source project is to provide a high-performance particle-based simulation platform in order to tackle various questions in the field of Artificial Life.
-ALIEN has been specifically designed to perform computer experiments with programmable matter building blocks in physical environments.
+ALIEN has been specifically designed to facilitate open-ended evolution simulations.
+Networks of particles can form arbitrarily complex physical structures and behavior patters controlled by neural networks.
 Besides that it can also be seen as a kind of game where one can play, experiment and explore digital worlds and ecosystems without a specific aim.
 The main design goals of the simulator are as follows:

 - Utilization of CUDA and OpenGL for simulation and rendering to support large worlds with millions of particles.